mateuszbroja/technicalsummaries.com/content/docs/books/fundamentals of data engineering/103_designing_good_data_architecture.md

 ### Principle 1: Choose common components wisely.

-Common components include:
-- object storage,
-- version-control systems,
-- observability,
-- monitoring and orchestration systems,
-- processing engines.

-Make commonly used components accessible with strong security features to facilitate sharing among teams and discourage duplication.
+Commonly used components in data engineering include object storage, version-control systems, observability, monitoring and orchestration systems, and processing engines.
+It is recommended to make these components accessible with strong security features to facilitate sharing among teams and discourage duplication.

 ### Principle 2: Plan for Failure.

-To build highly robust data systems, you must consider failures in your designs.
-Here are a few key terms for evaluating failure scenarios.
+To build robust data systems, consider failures in designs.
+Key terms to evaluate failure scenarios include:

-- `Availability` is the percentage of time an IT service or component is in an operable state.
+- `Availability`: percentage of time an IT service or component is operable.

-- `Reliability` is the system’s probability of meeting defined standards in performing its intended function during a specified interval.
+- `Reliability`: probability of meeting defined standards in performing its intended function during a specified interval.

-- `Recovery time objective` is the maximum acceptable time for a service or system outage.
-The recovery time objective (RTO) is generally set by determining the business impact of an outage.
-A one-day RTO could suffice for internal reporting, but a five-minute website outage can greatly harm an e-commerce business.
+- `Recovery time objective`: maximum acceptable time for a service or system outage.

-- `Recovery point objective ` is the acceptable state after recovery.
-Specifies the maximum tolerable data loss in data systems, which frequently experience data loss during outages.
+- `Recovery point objective`: acceptable state after recovery, specifying the maximum tolerable data loss in data systems.

 ### Principle 3: Architect for Scalability

 An ideal elastic system should automatically scale in response to load, even down to zero.
 However, improper scaling strategies can lead to complex systems and increased expenses.

 ### Principle 4: Architecture Is Leadership

 Mentoring the development team to handle complex issues is a crucial aspect of being the architect.
 By enhancing the team's skills, architects can gain more leverage than by making all decisions themselves and becoming a bottleneck.

 ### Principle 5: Always Be Architecting

-Modern architecture should not follow a command-and-control or `waterfall approach`, but rather be collaborative and agile.
-The data architect is responsible for maintaining a target architecture and sequencing plans that can adapt to changing business.
-Thus, the target architecture is a dynamic entity that evolves with time.
+Modern architecture is collaborative and agile, not command-and-control or `waterfall`.
+The data architect maintains a dynamic target architecture that adapts to changing business needs.

 ### Principle 6: Build Loosely Coupled Systems

-For software architecture, a loosely coupled system has the following properties:
+Loosely coupled system has the following properties:

-1. Systems are divided into small components.
+1. Divided into small components.

-2. Components interact with other services through abstraction layers, like messaging buses or APIs, which protect internal details of the service.
+2. Interact through abstraction layers.

-3. Changes in one component do not require changes in other parts due to stable APIs, allowing each piece to evolve independently.
+3. Changes in one component do not affect others.

-4. Each component is updated separately, eliminating a global release cycle for the whole system.
+4. Each component is updated separately.

 ### Principle 7: Make Reversible Decisions

 To keep up with the rapidly changing technological landscape and decoupled data architecture, prioritize selecting the best solutions available today.
 Remain open to upgrading or adopting better practices as the landscape evolves.

 ### Principle 8: Prioritize Security

-- Embrace zero-trust security models.
+- Use zero-trust security models.

-- Understand the shared responsibility model in cloud computing, where providers secure their services, but users are responsible for designing their own security model for applications and data.
+- Understand the shared responsibility model in cloud computing.

-- Encourage data engineers to also act as security engineers.
+- Encourage data engineers to act as security engineers too.

 ### Principle 9: Embrace FinOps

 `FinOps` is a developing financial management discipline and cultural practice in the cloud that promotes collaboration between engineering, finance, technology, and business teams to make data-driven spending decisions, resulting in maximum business value.

+## Major Architecture Metrics
 ---

-## Major Architecture Metrics

 ### Elasticity

-`Elasticity` refers to a scalable system's ability to scale dynamically, automatically scaling up and down based on the workload.
-Scaling up is crucial when demand increases, while scaling down can save costs in a cloud environment.
-Modern systems can scale down to zero, which means they automatically shut down when idle.
+`Elasticity` is the ability of a system to scale dynamically based on workload.
+It includes scaling up and down, with the ability to scale down to zero.

 ### Availability